 4. (for real this time) Size matters.

 So does the way you use it.
 I often struggle to keep it fresh when I feel like I have to post long, wordy content.
 Like what you’re reading now.
 Sometimes, I just want to throw out a 100 word post with a few images.
 I’m going to say something here that might get my little hands whacked by the powers that be: There’s nothing wrong with that.
 You can produce great content in less than the 300 word recommended minimum length post – just be sure to do it intelligently.
 There’s one food blog in particular that does this brilliantly and I go back, time and again, because she does it well.
 That being said, I also enjoy a longer, more informative post as well.
-There’s no reason you can’t do both if it pleases you; write in ways that both provide value to your audience and bring you joy – it’ll make blogging a lot more fun.
+There’s no reason you can’t do both if it pleases you; write in ways that both provide value to your audience and bring you joy – it’ll make blogging a lot more fun.5.
+Take a break.

 Sometimes, we just need a little “me” time and that’s okay.
 Too often we get worked up about missing a posting day (or 8) and think we’re going to lose our audience.
 Guess what?
 You’re human.
 And your readership is too.
 They need vacations from time to time as much as you do and if you communicate that to them, they’ll get it.
 They don’t want to read drawn out, uninteresting, posts any more than you want to write them.
 If industry research has shown anything, it’s that posts with passionate and thoughtful prose that get return visitors.
 If you’re so worn out or uninspired by your own blog that you’re spitting out updates because “you have to”, people will feel it.
 They aren’t stupid and your voice comes through.
 They want you to keep it fresh.
 Take a break – be it a few days, a week, a month, or in some cases, longer – as long as it’s really just a break and not a break up – you’ll come back refreshed, ready and newly energized.
 And so will your audience.